erxes/erxes/docs/user/script-install.md

 #### Step3: Result

-5. Once you have been pasted the code, it will look like this in your web (see the below figure)
+5. Once you pasted the code, it will look like this in your web (see the below figure)

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/kb/i5.png" />